BurntSushi/rust-snappy/szip/README.md

 and `some-file.sz` will be removed.
 Use the `-k/--keep` flag to retain `some-file.sz`.

-szip can only compress or decompress streams:
+szip can also compress or decompress streams:

 ```
 $ szip < some-file | szip -d > same-file